• Home

 Toxicity Warnings

-Apart from in vitro and in vivo Fluoroquinolone studies, one of two known patient studies was done by an early trailblazer in Fluoroquinolone awareness, Jay S. Cohen M.D.
+Apart from in vitro and in vivo fluoroquinolone studies, one of two known patient studies was done by an early trailblazer in Fluoroquinolone awareness, Jay S. Cohen M.D.

 Dr. Cohen was a faculty member at the University of California San Diego for decades.
 He was an avid champion on drug safety and his works included numerous articles in top medical journals as well as his book, How We Can Halt The Cipro & Levaquin Catastrophe: The Worst Medication Disaster In U.S. History.
-In response to Dr. Cohen’s Fluroquinolone article published in the Annals of Pharmacotherapy and appearance on National Public Radio, the CDC withdrew its recommendation for Cipro usage for the 2001 anthrax attacks.
+In response to Dr. Cohen’s fluroquinolone article published in the Annals of Pharmacotherapy and appearance on National Public Radio, the CDC withdrew its recommendation for Cipro usage for the 2001 anthrax attacks.
 Dr. Cohen has since passed away, but his work has not gone in vain.
 A segment of his letter to the Senate Committee follows with a link to its entirety:

 …"I have been following these medications for 16 years and have evaluated in person or by telephone consultation more than 300-400 people injured by Fluoroquinolone’s.
 In 2001, I published an article, “Peripheral Neuropathy with Fluoroquinolone Antibiotics”, in the peer reviewed journal Annals of Pharmacotherapy.
 This article described 45 cases of severe neurological symptoms such as tingling, numbness, burning pain, twitching, and/or weakness.
 Moreover, 93% of the subjects manifested symptoms in other injuries to other vital systems: agitation, impaired cognitive function, intractable insomnia, hallucinations, psychosis, acute manic episode, joint or muscle pain, or tendon rupture.
 In many cases, toxicities also involved the cardiovascular and gastrointestinal systems, skin, and sight or hearing.
 Overall, ninety percent of my subjects experienced toxicity to multiple body systems.
 Hence my coining the term Fluoroquinolone Toxicity Syndrome…"